DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 gulp publish
 ```

-After that you can install the reporter and use as you do with [built-in reporters](../../using-testcafe/common-concepts/reporters.md#using-reporters).
+After that you can install the reporter and use it in the same manner as you would use [built-in reporters](../../using-testcafe/common-concepts/reporters.md#using-reporters).

 ## Reference